zcysxy/edav-garden/src/site/notes/dplyr.md

 ```

 - `desc()` is used to reverse the order
-- Missing values `NA` are always sorted at the end
+- Missing values `NA` are always sorted at the end ^vphdjm

 ## select()